neutrinojs/neutrino/docs/customization/README.md

 The Neutrino API instance provided to your function has a `config` property that is an instance of [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain).
 We won't go in-depth of all the configuration possibilities here, but encourage you to check out the documentation for webpack-chain for instructions on your particular use case.
-Just know that you can use webpack-chain to modify any part of the underlying Webpack configuration using its API.
+Just know that you can use webpack-chain to modify any part of the underlying webpack configuration using its API.

 This `neutrino.config` is an accumulation of all configuration up to this moment.
 All Neutrino middleware and presets